axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 </p>
 <p>
 In today’s businesses, the owners can do whatever they want.
-Although the same is technically true for a RADICAL COMPANY it will be a lot more unlikely that all co-owners would agree to do something that goes against their own values and communities.
+Although the same is technically true for a <span style="font-size: smaller; ">RADICAL COMPANY</span> it will be a lot more unlikely that all co-owners would agree to do something that goes against their own values and communities.
 </p>